mendix/docs/content/releasenotes/developer-portal/sap-cloud-platform.md

 #### Improvements

-* We have added the ability to manage *SAP Cloud Platform* Cloud Foundry App Store services from within the Mendix Developer Portal.
+* We have added the ability to manage *SAP Cloud Platform* Cloud Foundry Marketplace services from within the Mendix Developer Portal.

 #### Limitation